tvdboom/ATOM/README.md

 Description
 ------------------------
-Automated Tool for Optimized Modelling (ATOM) is a python package designed for fast exploration of supervised machine learning solutions.
+Automated Tool for Optimized Modelling (ATOM) is a python package designed for fast exploration and experimentation of supervised machine learning tasks.
 With just a few lines of code, you can perform basic data cleaning steps, feature selection and compare the performance of multiple models on a given dataset.
-ATOM should be able to provide quick insights on which algorithms perform best for the task at hand and provide an indication of the feasibility of the machine learning solution.
-This package supports binary classification, multiclass classification and regression tasks.
+ATOM should be able to provide quick insights on which algorithms perform best for the task at hand and provide an indication of the feasibility of the ML solution.
+This package supports binary classification, multiclass classification, and regression tasks.

 | NOTE: A data scientist with knowledge of the data will quickly outperform ATOM if he applies usecase-specific feature engineering or data cleaning methods.
 Use ATOM only for a fast exploration of the problem! |
 | --- |